cleesmith/storygrind/README.md

 	> *This small print means StoryGrind was signed and notarized using the Apple Developer Program*

+For example:
 ![Apple's gatekeeper after install](./resources/gatekeeper.png?raw=true)

 > The security dialog is normal - it appears for all apps downloaded from the internet, even when Apple has verified them as safe.
-So it's to click "Open" when you see this message.
+So it's ok to click "Open" when you see this message.

 - Click "Open"
 	- StoryGrind will open and show a welcome screen asking you to choose an **AI provider**